emp823/slack-bot/README.md

 # Slack Bot

-APIs to support work at Avenir
+APIs to support work at Avenir.